rlpy/rlpy/doc/make_domain.rst

 """""""""""""""""
 In many cases, the Domain will also override the functions:

-#. :func:`~Domains.Domain.Domain.isTerminal` - returns a boolean whether or
+#. :func:`~rlpy.Domains.Domain.Domain.isTerminal` - returns a boolean whether or
    not the current (internal) state is terminal.
 Default is always return False.
-#. :func:`~Domains.Domain.Domain.possibleActions` - returns an array of
+#. :func:`~rlpy.Domains.Domain.Domain.possibleActions` - returns an array of
    possible action indices, which often depend on the current state.
    Default is to enumerate **every** possible action, regardless of current state.